FikaWorks/website/content/blog/consultancy-utilization.md

 ![waiting for contract](/images/blog/utilization/10engineers-80-contract.png)

 Every consultancy tries to maintain a steady sales pipeline and they don't want to be left understaffed if a great opportunity comes knocking.
-If you are looking to grow you will then add more engineers (if you can find them) so you are no longer operating at 100%.
+When you do secure that contract and (if you are looking to grow) you will then add more engineers (if you can find them) so you are no longer operating at 100%.